 Every hour of programming, commonly referred to as Rotation Clocks, should be balanced.
-You don’t want to fall into the habit of playing one very specific category.
-Although a variety is important, consistency is also necessary.
-How strange would it be to listen to Metal in the morning, Country in the afternoon, and Gospel at night all on one station?
+You don’t want to fall into the habit of playing one very specific category all the time.
+That said though, while variety is important, consistency is also necessary.
+As a listener, how strange would it be to listen to metal, country, and gospel all within the same hour?

+Play those superstar artists frequently, with the DMCA in mind.
 Update that top 10 list a few times a year since trends change.
-This is especially important for contemporary music.
-Oldies lists may remain static for much longer.
+This is especially important for contemporary music stations.
+Superstar lists for oldies stations may remain static for much longer.

-When it comes to rules/codes, use only what you really need.
+When it comes to rules/codes for your playlists, use only what you really need.
 Simplicity is key!
-The more codes you try to follow, the worse your rotations will sound.
-You need just enough codes to follow to ensure nothing bad happens (such as a bored audience or being noncompliant with U.S. copyright laws).
-Below are a few examples of important codes you definitely want to include.
+The more codes you try to follow, the more complicated it becomes for you to curate quality playlists.
+You need just enough codes to follow to ensure nothing bad happens, such as boring the audience or being noncompliant with copyright laws.
+Below are a few examples of important codes you definitely want to follow.

 Artist separation - Setting up a rule to limit how many times an artist or band is repeated in a given time period is important to provide a variety for listeners.
-It’s especially important for internet radio stations now that specific copyright laws are in effect in the U.S., in which they must comply with the “sound recording performance complement,” which prohibits a Webcaster from transmitting within any given three hour period:
+It’s especially important for internet radio stations as they must comply with the “sound recording performance complement,” which prohibits a Webcaster from transmitting within any given three hour period:

-A. more than three different songs from the same album if more than two such songs are transmitted consecutively or
+- (A) more than three different songs from the same album, with no more than two such songs transmitted consecutively.

-B. four different songs by the same artist (or four different songs from the same compilation) if more than three such songs are transmitted consecutively.
+- (B) more than four different songs by the same artist or compilation, with no more than three such songs transmitted consecutively.

-Tempo - Most stations won’t want to play too many down tempo songs in a row.
-On the other hand, a few stations will want to control tempo in the other direction and avoid playing too many fast tempo songs together.
+Tempo - Most stations won’t want to play too many downtempo songs in a row.
+On the other hand, some stations may want to control tempo in the other direction and avoid playing too many uptempo songs together.

-Music style - Top 40 stations categorize and separate Pop from Rock from Hip-Hop in order to achieve a great mix and variety in their playlists.
-Oldies stations take a similar but slightly different approach, categorizing Motown, British Invasion, and Bubblegum Pop.
-Classic and Jazz stations will have codes or categories for different styles of classic and/or jazz.
+Music style - Top 40 stations categorize and separate pop from rock from hip hop in order to achieve a great mix and variety in their playlists.
+Oldies stations take a similar but slightly different approach, categorizing Motown, British Invasion, and Surf music, for example.
+Other stations, such as classical and jazz stations, will have categories for different styles or subgenres within their genres.